 These are some of the things I don’t like about the R-Pod.

 - Small refrigerator.
 I know this might b a result of the small size of this camper but I think a larger fridge could have been added.

 - A/C is optional, really?
 Come on Forest River just include it as standard.

 At RVInsider the R-Pod has 30 user reviews.
 On average it is getting a 4-star rating., but that 4-star rating can be quite misleading.
 As you scroll through the review it seems owners have had problems with their R-Pod.
 This is just a sampling of what I read:

-- The interior suffers from quality issues such as storage door that are hard to open, not enough staples on the seats to keep the material affixed.
+- The interior suffers from quality issues such as storage doors that are hard to open, not enough staples on the seats to keep the material affixed.

 - Loud air-conditioning

-- Refrigerator appears to be made from cheap plastic as per one owner.
+- The refrigerator appears to be made from cheap plastic as per one owner.

 Some owner had good things to say about the Forest Rover R-Pod such as:

 - It has a good design and tows easily